 The KY Office of Career and Technical Education (OCTE) was designated to manage program assessment for secondary career and technical education (CTE) programs by a 2000 legislative initiative.
 The program assessment initiative was retired in the spring of 2016 after fifteen years of driving CTE program improvement.
-The fall of 2016 starts a new process: Continuous Improvement Visits (CIV).
+The fall of 2016 started a new process: Continuous Improvement Visits (CIV).

-For the 2016-2017 school year, CIV is a pilot process.
 The CIV is based on data, not documentation.
 No organized documentation or standards document is used for CIV.
 Data is collected from various sources including TEDS and Teacher/Principal Surveys.
 The CIV process is designed to drive continuous improvement by enhancing the effectiveness of Continuous School Improvement Plans (CSIP) and Program Improvement Plans (PIP).

 The Technical Assistance (TA) is an effort to provide improved support to career and technical education programs.
 The Office of Career and Technical Education (OCTE) is committed to offering technical assistance to support programs in increasing the percentage of students reaching preparatory status and career ready benchmarks.